top of page

 Literature Discussion

-+ Related Project
++ Related Projects

-After a brief welcome, we will start each WE Day with great stories and other great works, spanning time and place.
+We start each WE Day with great stories and other great works, spanning time and place.
 They are the “curriculum” of a world-class education.
 They will be the inspiration for our collaborative project and many other things we do.

 Lunch + Nature Play